IanPeake/FatMaxxer/README.md

   The newly-implemented ongoing notification and option to keep screen on may helped to solve the issue; feedback requested.
 - Support for ongoing notifications seems patchy on some devices
 - Audio update period should not need to be customized; it should be detectable from metrics like ⍺1---it's an objective measure of effort, after all
-- Dynamically detect workout vs rest and change artefact threshold accordingly
+- Dynamically detect workout vs rest and change artifact threshold accordingly
 - UI cleanup to show battery, demote RMSSD, remove ugly status line
 - features.csv does not output SDNN